JimTheKiwi/ublox/README.md

 * `uart1/baudrate`: Bit rate of the serial communication.
 Defaults to 9600.
 * `uart1/in`: UART1 in communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
 * `uart1/out`: UART1 out communication protocol.
 Defaults to UBX, NMEA & RTCM.
 See `CfgPRT` message for possible values.
+* `usb/tx_ready`: USB out communication protocol.
+Defaults to UBX, NMEA & RTCM.
+See `CfgPRT` message for possible values.
+* `usb/in`: USB in communication protocol.
+Defaults to UBX, NMEA & RTCM.
+See `CfgPRT` message for possible values.
+* `usb/out`: USB out communication protocol.
+Defaults to UBX, NMEA & RTCM.
+See `CfgPRT` message for possible values.
 * `frame_id`: ROS name prepended to frames produced by the node.
 Defaults to `gps`.
 * `rate`: Rate in Hz of measurements.
 Defaults to 4.
 * `nav_rate`: How often navigation solutions are published in number of measurement cycles.
 Defaults to 1.